2016 Carolina Panthers season: Week 1: at Denver Broncos

 The Panthers were up 17–7 in the fourth quarter which saw the Broncos put up 14 points.
-Down 21–20, Graham Gano attempted a potential game winning 50 yard kick but the ball flew wide left, handing the Panthers a 0–1 start to the season.
+Down 21–20, Graham Gano attempted a potential game winning 50 yard kick but the kick was wide left, handing the Panthers a 0–1 start to the season.

 Week 2: vs. San Francisco 49ers

 In their home opener, the Panthers looked to win their first game of the season.
 Carolina went into the fourth quarter with a 21-point lead over the 49ers; with about eight minutes left in the game, San Francisco managed to get within seven of tying the game.
 Carolina ended up scoring three more times before the game finished and won 46–27, improving to 1–1 on the year.

 Week 3: vs. Minnesota Vikings

 The Panthers' fourteen home game winning streak came to an end after losing to Minnesota.
 They fell to 1–2 as Cam Newton was sacked eight times by the Minnesota defense and threw three picks.